 How can teachers set SMART goals for themselves?

-SMART goal setting for 2024 may seem a little daunting at first, but you’re much more likely to achieve your overall goal of educator’s success when you break things down and achieve small goals throughout the year.
+SMART goal setting may seem a little daunting at first, but you’re much more likely to achieve your overall goal of educator’s success when you break things down and achieve small goals throughout the year.

 If teacher development and career growth are any of your teaching goals this year be sure to learn more about Teach Away’s courses and certification programs, like TEFL certification to teach English as a second language, the teacher development program, or the teacher certification program.